School bullying: Bullying in higher education

 About 15 percent of college students claim to have been victims of bullying.
 The misconception that bullying does not occur in higher education began to receive attention after the suicide of college student Tyler Clementi.
 According to a recent study, around 21.5% of college students reported rarely being victims of cyberbullying while around 93.3% of students said they rarely bullied others.

+Bullying at private schools

+A 2020 report in the United Kingdom based on data from the Twins Early Development Study, a sample of twins born between 1994 and 1996 found that private school students were fifteen percent more likely to experience bullying during secondary school (ages eleven through sixteen).